gaurav-khurana/The-Game-Vault-Server-Express/README.md

 Data would be in form of 2 different tables i.e Xbox games table & Playstation games table.

 ![Data and relationship drawing](./Data%20&%20relationship.png)

-> TO BE DECIDED
-> They may not have any relationship with one another, or may need a junction table.
-> May need Extra customer details table which will be seeded by customer details from checkout page

 ## Endpoints